JulianoCristian/devops-coding-challenge/README.md

 #### Why doesn't the test include X?

 Good question.
 Feel free to tell us how to make the test better.
 Or, you know, fork it and improve it!

+# Solutions

+All the scripts have variables for configuration.
+No one will accept parameters.
+Before use the scripts you should configure your AWS CLI.

+## Mandatory

+### create.sh
+Create an instance inside the default VPC, passing bootstrap.sh as a parameter.

+### bootstrap.sh
+Used by create.sh, but can be used at AWS console.

+### check.sh
+Will check if the version.txt is correct at configured IP/Host